 Global Distribution of Glaciers and Ice Caps

-Glaciers and ice caps cover roughly 10% of Earth’s land surface, storing about 68% of the planet’s freshwater.
-Their distribution is not uniform; the vast majority is concentrated in the polar regions, with smaller but critically important ice masses in high-altitude mountain ranges across every continent except Australia.
-Understanding where ice exists today and how it is changing is fundamental to predicting future climate impacts.
+Glaciers and ice caps together blanket roughly 10% of the Earth's land surface, acting as vast freshwater reservoirs by storing about 68% of the planet's fresh water.
+Their distribution is highly uneven, predominantly concentrated in the polar regions, but significant ice masses also persist in high-altitude mountain ranges on every continent except Australia.
+Understanding the current extent, distribution, and dynamics of these ice masses is critical for anticipating future climate impacts, water resource availability, and sea level changes worldwide.

 Polar Ice Sheets: Antarctica and Greenland